bayoehafiz/fr-attendance/README.md

-# Face Recognition Project
+# Face Recognition Simple Project

-This project is a Python-based face recognition system that uses machine learning algorithms to identify and verify faces in images and videos.
+This project is a Python-based face recognition system that uses machine learning algorithms to identify and verify faces in images.

 ## Table of Contents
 - [Installation](#installation)